 After the 12 months are up on both of our cards, we plan to go back to a more aggressive form of credit card hacking.
 By that point, we will have just about every card available to us and we won’t have to worry about the Chase 5/24 rule or any other possible rejections.
 We will go back to looking for cards that have big sign-up bonuses and we will filter through cards more frequently.
 It’s not as easy as the cashback program with Discover, but it will let us replenish some of our points for flights and hotels.

 As for the Discover It Card, we may hang onto it since there is no annual fee, or we could cancel it so we can reapply again in a few years for double cash back.

 Not For Everyone

 I would strongly recommend credit card hacking to anyone who can pay their bills within that month.
-It is a fantastic way to save money on travel, lodging, or to even to get cash back rewards.
+It is a fantastic way to save money on travel, lodging, or even to get easy cashback rewards.

 If you are interested in giving serious travel hacking a go, there are a wealth of resources available.
 Here are a few of my favorites:

 - Travel Miles 101